peterlidee/searchparams-next-15/article/article-5.md

 const newParams = new URLSearchParams(searchParams);
 ```

 I explained this in part 1 of this series.
-The `useSearchParams` hooks return a readonly `URLSearchParams` interface.
+The `useSearchParams` hook returns a readonly `URLSearchParams` interface.
 But we need to update it (with a new sortOrder) so readonly doesn't work for us.

 !!!
 NOTE: following paragraph is incorrect, we 'discover' this in a bit !!!